UVVM/UVVM/uvvm_util/doc/rst/func_cov_pkg_overview.rst

     # UVVM:  -----------------------------------------------------------------------------------------------------------------
     # UVVM:  =================================================================================================================

-*Example 1: The testcases are in different files and are run in a specified order.*
+*Example 1: The testcases are run in a specified order.*

 #.
 TC_1 adds bins to a coverpoint, samples coverage and writes the database to "coverpoint_1.txt".
 #.
 TC_2 loads the database from "coverpoint_1.txt", samples coverage and writes the updated database to "coverpoint_1.txt", which